menavneet/flutter-keep-notes/README.md

 A TODO notes app

-## Getting Started
+## How To Run App
 Bloc Pattern App
 This app use shared preference for storing data

-1.Copy lib and pubspec.yaml file to any base flutter app
+ 1. Copy lib and pubspec.yaml file to any base flutter app

-2.Run "flutter run" on terminal/cmd
+ 1. Run "flutter run" on terminal/cmd